Ceramic Dictionary

 c) When the coils have to be joined cut them at 45º and join them, this makes the joint stronger.

-d) Both systems are the same, except when snake coiling, a cut is not made on each floor but coiling continues until another cut is needed.
+d) Both systems are the same, except with snake coiling, a cut is not made on each floor but continues until another cut is needed.

 a) Prepare the clay by making it into a block, lay it between two sheets of canvas, bang it down slightly with your fists and turn it through the slab roller.